msfbgh/msfbgh/README.md

-### Bachelors in Science Computer Science with a concentration in Software Engineering
+### Bachelors of Science in Computer Science with a concentration in Software Engineering
 ### obtained from Souther New Hampshire University in March 2023
 ## 3.7 GPA